DigitalPublishingToolkit/TOD50/md/08TheGreenandYellowBlackBox.md

 allegations.
 This meeting played a pivotal role as the Superior Electoral Court of the country would later condemn Bolsonaro for abuse of political power and the misuse of the media for electoral purposes while still in office.
-As a result, he has lost his political powers and was declared ineligible until 2030, preventing him from running for the next presidential election in 2026.[^f08_5]
+As a result, he has lost his political rights and was declared ineligible until 2030, preventing him from running for the next presidential election in 2026.[^f08_5]